chaisql/chai/rfcs/001_context.md

 Any function using the returned transaction must not expect a context in their signature.

-However, there might be some exceptions: If a function performs a long running operation or relies on IO itself, it must expect a context.
+However, there might be some exceptions: If a function performs a long-running operation or relies on IO itself, it must expect a context.

 ### Other packages